 It was at the limestone diggings at the old Buxton quarry in 1924 that the lime encrusted child-skull (Australopithecus Africanus), belonging to an early hominid was unearthed and taken to Prof Raymond Dart.
 A monument to this discovery is at the site and an old mine tunnel has been opened for exploration.
 The Buxton quarry is no longer being mined,but remains an important scientific research site and is also a place of great peace and tranquillity.

-The Taung site is not only of archaeological importance.
-From the limestone cliffs at the head of the valley, a constant flow of clear water flows through a succession of attractive pools (the Blue Pools) in descent down to this ancient valley.
-The azure Blue Pools are surrounded by picturesque caves and streams.
-This is a popular hiking, abseiling and picnic venue.
+From the limestone cliffs at the head of the valley, a constant flow of clear water flows through a succession of attractive pools in descent down to this ancient valley.
+Besides for its archaeological importance, the area’s magnificent scenery, Blue Pools, limestone cliffs and picturesque caves provide an ideal spot for hiking, abseiling and picnicking.

 The Taung Heritage Site was awarded World Heritage Site status by UNESCO. more information